mori-b/aioconnectors/README.md

     await connector_manager.stop_connector(shutdown=True)

-You don't have to use a config file (config\_file\_path), you can also directly initialize your ConnectorManager kwargs, as shown in aioconnectors\_test.py
+You don't have to use a config file (config\_file\_path), you can also directly initialize your ConnectorManager kwargs, as shown in the basic example later on, and in aioconnectors\_test.py.

 ### 3.send/receive messages with the API

 3.1.To configure the Connector API, create a <config\_json\_path> file based on the API template json.
 Relevant for both server and client.
 This connector_api config file is a subset of the connector_manager config file.
-If you already have a relevant connector_manager config file on your machine, you can reuse it for connector_api, and you don't need to create a different connector_api config file.
+So if you already have a relevant connector_manager config file on your machine, you can reuse it for connector_api, and you don't need to create a different connector_api config file.

     python3 -m aioconnectors print_config_templates
     connector_api = aioconnectors.ConnectorAPI(config_file_path=config_file_path)